 - The city is on the Alsace Wine Route.
 It is possible to visit local vineyards and other charming towns

-- This page has ideas on what local products you should buy while on town
+- This page has ideas on what local products you should buy while in the town.

-What are your thoughts on Colmar?
+Any other ideas on what to do in Colmar?
 What other fairy tale towns have you visited in Europe?

 Ready to pin?
 I know you are ready for this!